mdeacey/english-vocabulary-mapper/README.md

 - Two JSON mapping files:
   - British to American Vocabulary
   - American to British Vocabulary
-- 121 mapped words and phrases between British and American English for comprehensive coverage.
+- 121 of the most popular mapped words and phrases between British and American English for comprehensive coverage.
 - Ready-to-use for applications that require consistent English vocabulary, especially useful when working with AI API outputs that need localization.

 ## Use Case